Brick tax: Proposal

 The brick tax was first proposed by Lord George Lyttelton in 1756.
 The proposal was perceived as partial since parts of Britain used mainly stone for building and also as unfair since (it was believed) the tax would fall less heavily on the rich as their houses were more likely to be built from stone.
 Lyttelton failed to pass the brick tax proposal and consequently started to promote tax on publicans, which (at the rate of 1l. per a business licence) was calculated to generate considerably more revenue than the brick tax.

 The brick tax was proposed and rejected again in 1778.

-The brick tax finally passed in 1784 to cover costs of War of American Independence.
+The brick tax finally passed in 1784, in the Duties on Bricks and Tiles Act 1784 (24 Geo.
+3. Sess.
+2. c.
+24), to cover costs of the War of American Independence.
 The reason bricks were chosen to be the subject of the tax was that there had been a significant growth in popularity of the material in the late 1700s.

 Development

 The brick tax was levied on bricks before burning.
 To be able to examine if a brick had been taxed, the mould would have the word 'excise' on it which would leave an imprint on the brick.

 Brick were originally taxed at 2s 6d per thousand.
 The tax was increased to 4s per thousand in 1794 and again to 5s in 1797.

 To mitigate the effects of the tax, manufacturers began to increase the size of their bricks.
 Many buildings built by Joseph Wilkes in Measham, Leicestershire, used bricks known as Wilkes' gobs that were 9+1/4 × 4+1/4 × 4+1/4 in.

 In 1801, the government responded by limiting the dimensions of a brick to 10 × 5 × 3 in and doubling the tax on bricks that were larger.
 The maximum size applied to the mould, meaning the finished bricks were smaller due to shrinkage while burning the bricks.

 The final raise of the brick tax was in 1805 giving the price of 5s 10d per thousand bricks.

-The brick tax was finally abolished in 1850, by which time it was considered to be a detriment to industrial development.
+The brick tax was finally abolished in 1850 by the Brick Duties Repeal Act 1850 (13 & 14 Vict. c.
+9), by which time it was considered to be a detriment to industrial development.